albertogasparin/react-adone/docs/basics/basket.md

   },
 };

-export default { key: 'counter', defaultState, actions };
+export default { key, defaultState, actions };
 ```

-Once used on `<Yield />` a basket "instance" is created and the state is now shared across all components accessing the same basket key (unless you use `<YieldScope />`).
+Once used on a view through `<Yield />`, a basket "instance" is created and the state is now shared across all components thanks to the basket `key` string (so the `key` should be unique across your app).
+In case you need multiple instances of the same basket, the best way is to use `<YieldScope />` which enables the co-existence of multiple global (or local) instances of the same basket ([see YieldScope docs for more](../advanced/yield-scope.md)).